 To stay properly hydrated, you need to increase the amount of water you take.
 This will keep your body running at optimum levels.

 If you are dehydrated regularly, you are likely to experience low energy levels, which can harm your sleep.
 In this way, your mouth and nasal passages are dried out, leading to snoring, hoarseness, and leg cramps.
-This will therefore affect your alertness mentally for the next day.
-You can read about some simple ways to stay more hydrated.
+This will, therefore, affect your alertness mentally for the next day.
+You can read about some simple ways to stay hydrated.

 5. Reduce caffeine intake

-This is a major problem with energy levels in the modern world.
-Cutting down your caffeine intake can give you more energy in the long run.
+This is a significant problem with energy levels in the modern world.
+Reducing your caffeine intake can give you more energy in the long run.

 No doubt, caffeine gives you an initial boost of energy; after it wears off, you may be left feeling depleted.